ridedott/merge-me-action/README.md

 There are cases in which manual changes are needed, for instance, in order to make the CI pass or to solve some conflicts that Dependabot (or the bot you are using) cannot handle.
-By default, this Github action will automatically approve and attempt to merge a Pull Request once its triggered regardless of who authored the changes on the Pull Request created by [`dependabot[bot]`](https://github.com/dependabot) (or the bot you are using).
+By default, this GitHub action will automatically approve and attempt to merge a Pull Request once its triggered regardless of who authored the changes on the Pull Request created by [`dependabot[bot]`](https://github.com/dependabot) (or the bot you are using).